chrisxcalvin/chrisxcalvin/README.md

 ### About me

-MSc AI/ML candidate building at the intersection of deep learning and practical software.
-I work in PyTorch and TensorFlow, ship full-stack products with Next.js, and spend my gap year validating micro-SaaS ideas in underserved niches.
-I care about building things that actually ship — not just notebooks.
+MSc AI/ML candidate at CHRIST University, Bengaluru.
+I build at the intersection of deep learning and practical software — from RAG systems and NLP pipelines to full-stack products with Next.js.
+Currently working on MedScore, a multi-signal re-ranking framework for medical RAG.
+IEEE Student Member.
+I care about work that ships, not just notebooks.

-- 🔭 Currently working on: automation tools for India-specific D2C and SMB workflows
-- 🧠 Researching: LLM fine-tuning, efficient inference, and agentic systems
-- 💬 Ask me about: deep learning, Next.js, full-stack API integration
 - 📫 Reach me at: [LinkedIn](https://linkedin.com/in/chris-corda-797052246) · chrisxcalvin@github

 ---